qftc/qftc.org/content/en/posts/documenting-systemic-racism-and-inequity-in-quincy.md

 ![](https://lh6.googleusercontent.com/TF7lYRPjI7_4lvppY79yiPwyyVM_ajlCCypQF_LEzXTLXoG7fZLkwX1qCG6AwU0gP_vBIYoNjUVxbQSlSnU6hXGXUCzH65_2LZzQS0QIdPWMfXa-z5pJf5QWM77IMnYE_861AGZc =484x351)

-* Caption**:** the figure above shows school staff diversity in 11 neighboring school systems of cities similar in size to Quincy.
+* Caption: the figure above shows school staff diversity in 11 neighboring school systems of cities similar in size to Quincy.
 Quincy is last in the list. ([source](https://docs.google.com/spreadsheets/d/1R7aSAI7qsAbqRLeKYdhu9AYXEPgO0JF6SF1S1bFFzJ8/edit#gid=760314839))
 * Racial inequities exist in Quincy Public School’s discipline rates.
   * In Quincy’s schools, where Black students make up 7% of the student population, they accounted for 20% of all disciplinary incidents in the 2019-2020 school year, representing the largest group of students suspended. ([source](https://profiles.doe.mass.edu/ssdr/?orgcode=02430000&fycode=2020))
   * In 2021, Weymouth High School, Quincy’s South West Middle School, Plymouth as a district, both Plymouth high schools, and Rockland High School were identified by the state and placed into a program for schools that suspend students of color or students with disabilities at a disproportionate rate. ([source](https://www.patriotledger.com/story/news/2021/06/11/black-students-suspended-more-than-white-south-shore-schools/7414000002/))